We are an international swarm without a queen.

 Caspar Lassenius

-Helsinki University of Technology, FinlandProfessor, Software Business and Engineering Institute
+Aalto University, FinlandProfessor, Software Business and Engineering Institute

 Caspar studies software engineering from the process point of view, working in close cooperation with our industrial partners.
 He aims at performing empirical and constructive research that is of both high practical utility and academically rigorous.
 Recently, he focussed his research on software product development, agile methodologies, and global software development.